How Seven Movie Studios Forced A Pirated Movie Site Offline

 And it will make the seas safer.
 How will that help movie studios against copyright infringement though?

-do it without communicating or warning the sites (Score:1)
+Re: do it without communicating or warning the sit (Score:4, Insightful)

-Yes, business is business, the constitution be damned...
-Dark times ahead in the *New World Brutality*.
-How do we defend ourselves?
+Re: do it without communicating or warning the sit (Score:5, Interesting)

-Re: do it without communicating or warning the sit (Score:2)
+In theory I agree with this.
+However since in many countries (including mine) these studios force us to pay fees on things that could theoretically be used to pirate their stuff (blank media, printers, etc), I have little respect for "what's theirs" because they take "what's mine" by force of law.

 Re: (Score:3)